-The art of coffee extraction has transcended the ages, constantly reinventing itself.
-From the artisanal percolator of the 19th century to today's ultra-connected espresso machines, each innovation has sought to better reveal the aromas of coffee.
-Let's dive into this fascinating evolution, combining tradition, technology, and the quest for perfect taste.
+The art of coffee extraction has traversed the ages, constantly reinventing itself.
+From the artisanal percolator of the 19th century to today's ultra-connected espresso machines, each innovation has sought to better reveal the flavors of coffee.
+Let's dive into this fascinating evolution, between tradition, technology, and the quest for the perfect taste.

 In the 19th century, coffee was prepared slowly, often boiled in water, to the detriment of its aromas.
 In 1822, the invention of the French percolator changed everything.
-This system allowed hot water to pass through the grounds under pressure, thus extracting the flavors more finely.
-This method quickly gained popularity in European cafes, particularly in Italy and France.
+This system allows hot water to pass through the grounds under pressure, extracting the flavors more finely.
+Quickly, this method seduced European cafes, particularly in Italy and France.

-The first percolators were made of copper or brass, often large, and heated by fire or steam.
-Using them required real skill, but the result—a more concentrated and richer coffee—marked a turning point in the history of the beverage.
+The first percolators were made of copper or brass, often imposing, heated by fire or steam.
+Their use required real mastery, but the result — a more concentrated and rich coffee — marked a turning point in the history of the beverage.

 The advent of Italian espresso

-It was in Italy, at the beginning of the 20th century, that high-pressure extraction really took off.
-In 1901, Luigi Bezzera filed a patent for a machine capable of quickly producing an intense coffee: the espresso.
-This term, meaning “pressed” or “fast,” symbolizes a new philosophy: to serve a strong, short, and aromatic coffee in a few seconds.
+It is in Italy, at the beginning of the 20th century, that high-pressure extraction takes on its full significance.
+In 1901, Luigi Bezzera filed a patent for a machine capable of quickly producing an intense coffee: espresso.
+This term, meaning 'pressed' or 'fast', symbolizes a new philosophy: serving a strong, short, and aromatic coffee in a few seconds.

-In the 1930s, Achille Gaggia perfected the system by replacing steam with a mechanical lever, allowing for the famous crema, the golden foam that has become the emblem of Italian coffee.
-The bar thus became a social space where the espresso ritual became part of everyday life.
+In the 1930s, Achille Gaggia perfected the system by replacing steam with a mechanical lever, making it possible to obtain the famous crema, this golden foam that has become the emblem of Italian coffee.
+The bar then becomes a social place where the ritual of espresso is part of everyday life.

 The domestic era: coffee comes home

-After World War II, coffee machines moved from bars to homes.
-Models became simpler: filter coffee makers, electric percolators, and then the famous Italian Moka coffee makers invented by Alfonso Bialetti in 1933.
-These easy-to-use, iconic-looking coffee makers made homemade espresso coffee more accessible.
+After World War II, the coffee machine left bars for homes.
+Models are simplified: filter coffee makers, electric percolators, and then the famous Italian Moka coffee makers invented by Alfonso Bialetti in 1933.
+The latter, easy to use and with iconic design, democratize homemade espresso.

 In the 1970s and 1980s, major appliance brands popularized automatic coffee makers.
-No more technical requirements: simply add ground coffee and water.
-Coffee became an everyday habit, as simple as it was practical.
+No more technique needed: just add ground coffee and water.
+Coffee becomes a daily gesture, as simple as it is practical.

-The arrival of capsule machines: the revolution of simplicity
+The arrival of capsule machines: the simplicity revolution

-At the end of the 20th century, the coffee industry underwent another transformation: the invention of capsule machines.
-Nespresso, a pioneer of the concept, began offering a premium yet ultra-simple coffee experience in the 1980s.
-Each capsule contains the perfect dose of coffee, guaranteeing consistent extraction without the need for adjustments or complex maintenance.
+At the end of the 20th century, the coffee industry underwent a new transformation: the invention of capsule machines.
+Nespresso, a pioneer of the concept, offered a premium and ultra-simple coffee experience from the 1980s onwards.
+Each capsule contains the perfect dose of coffee, ensuring a consistent extraction without complex adjustments or maintenance.

-This model is revolutionizing the market: coffee is becoming a designer product, associated with the image of affordable luxury.
-The machine is no longer merely functional; it is becoming a decorative object.
-Consumers are rediscovering the pleasure of a perfect espresso at home.
+This model revolutionized the market: coffee became a design product, associated with the image of accessible luxury.
+The machine was no longer just functional; it became a decorative object.
+Consumers rediscovered the pleasure of a perfect espresso at home.

 Modern machines: technology and precision

-Today's coffee machines have never been more efficient.
-Modern models, whether automatic, percolator, or lever, incorporate advanced technologies: built-in grinders, precise temperature control, calibrated pressure, and even Blueor Wi-Fi connectivity.
-The user can adjust each parameter to personalize their extraction.
+Today, coffee machines have never been so powerful.
+Modern models, whether automatic, percolator or lever, incorporate advanced technologies: integrated grinders, precise temperature control, calibrated pressure, even Bluetooth or Wi-Fi connectivity.
+The user can adjust each parameter to customize their extraction.

-Amateur baristas now benefit from features worthy of professionals: pre-infusion, grind detection, even water distribution, etc. The objective remains the same as in the 19th century: to extract the best coffee, but with scientific precision.
+Amateur baristas now benefit from features worthy of professionals: pre-infusion, grind detection, homogeneous water distribution...
+The goal remains the same as in the 19th century: to extract the best from coffee, but with scientific precision.

 Alternative extraction: rediscovering gentle methods

-Alongside this modernization, a new artisanal trend has emerged: “slow coffee.”
-Methods like the Chemex, Aeropress, and V60 emphasize slowness and manual precision.
-These gentle brewing techniques appeal to enthusiasts seeking subtle aromas and a soothing ritual.
+In parallel with this modernization, an artisanal movement has developed: that of “slow coffee”.
+Methods like Chemex, Aeropress, and V60 bring back the slowness and manual precision.
+These gentle infusion techniques appeal to coffee lovers seeking subtle flavors and a soothing ritual.

-Here, extraction is done without pressure, using only gravity and controlled water temperature and flow.
-Each cup becomes a sensory experience, far from the automatic mechanisms of the machine.
+Here, extraction is done without pressure, solely through gravity and control of temperature and water flow.
+Each cup becomes a sensory experience, far from the automatism of the machine.

 The art of extraction today: between tradition and innovation

-The evolution of percolators into modern machines illustrates the duality of the coffee world: a combination of respect for tradition and fascination with technology.
-Lovers now seek the best of both worlds: authentic taste, achieved through increasingly precise and connected tools.
+The evolution of percolators towards modern machines illustrates the duality of the coffee world: between respect for traditions and fascination with technology.
+Enthusiasts now seek the best of both worlds: authentic flavor, obtained through increasingly precise and connected tools.

-The percolator remains a symbol of passionate craftsmanship, while modern machines embody precision and consistency.
-Together, they tell the same story: that of an endless quest for the perfect coffee.
+The percolator remains the symbol of a passionate craftsmanship, while modern machines embody precision and consistency.
+Together, they tell the same story: that of an infinite quest for the perfect coffee.

 In summary: an art always in motion

-From the copper of the first percolators to the electronic circuits of modern machines, two centuries of passion have shaped the way we drink coffee.
-Extraction is no longer just a technical gesture: it's an art, a ritual, and a sensory experience.
+From the copper of the first percolators to the electronic circuits of modern machines, two centuries of passion have shaped our way of drinking coffee.
+Extraction is no longer just a technical gesture: it is an art, a ritual and a sensory experience.

-At Cafemalin , this evolution inspires us every day.
-Behind each cup lies know-how, technology, and, above all, emotion.
-Because while the machines may change, the essence of coffee remains: a moment of shared pleasure.
+At Cafemalin, this evolution inspires us every day.
+Behind each cup hides a know-how, a technology and especially an emotion.
+Because if the machines change, the essence of coffee, it, remains: a moment of shared pleasure.